Locked-Cloud/free-state/README.md

 # Free State Real Estate Platform

 A React application for browsing real estate properties and developers in Egypt.
 Features include user authentication, property listings, and detailed project information.
+This application is also a Progressive Web App (PWA) with offline capabilities.

 ## Features